Your experiences of pain after a breast augmentation are unique, but there are some things to expect.

 Feeling zingers is a positive sign that your nerves are on the road to recovery.

-They can be quite intense at first, appearing in the first few weeks after breast surgery.
+They can be quite intense at first, appearing in the first few weeks after your breast augmentation.
 The strongest, longest and most frequent to begin with but usually resolve fully within 3-6 months after your surgery.

 Sometimes nerves need a little bit of help remembering how to feel normally so pressure or sensations on the areas can help.
 So you may find massaging your breasts helps, but be sure to check whether your plastic surgeon permits this.